 EMS in Uganda – Uganda Ambulance Service: When passion meets sacrifice

-- What kind of professional is part of your team and what are the main trainings?
+What kind of practitioners are part of your team and what are the training?

 “Many of our operators are nannies and they must attend 1-day introduction course without exam.
 On the other hand we have other 5-day courses which are more intense that include health and safety.
 We can also provide courses of firefighting through airport fire brigades.
 We can do also EMT courses but they are 12-week course.
 We have done one before here and it happens sometimes to do it, even if it not frequent.
 However we provide ATLS and pre-hospital care courses.
 We also do survival courses, especially for the pilots who often fly into Congo, how to survive in a bush, how to make shelters, how to get food and water.
 We can also provide driving and advanced driving courses.
 With all of this, we try to organize short courses, because we noticed that people are not so keen on spending money for long-lasting courses.”